Sponsored by:

 • pension

 The records belong to the War Office of Great Britain and are held at the Public Record Office (PRO in UK).
-The good news is that the records have been microfilmed and can be accessed at the Family History Library in Salt Lake City Utah, or accessed at any of the Family History Centers of the Church of Jesus Christ of Latter Day Saints (LDS).
+The records have been microfilmed and can be accessed at the Family History Library in Salt Lake City Utah, or accessed at any Family History Centers of the Church of Jesus Christ of Latter Day Saints (LDS).
 Most Family History Centers do not have the films on hand so you will probably have to order the film/s that you are interested in.

 List of Microfilms